hazard-ready/disaster-preparedness/README.md

 hazard-ready.github.io  pdx-ready
 ```

+See `docker.env` for a full list of values that you need to set for the child repositories and other setup; you'll need to supply those yourself and source them on your server to get started.

 Then you can run `docker-compose up -d --build` and voila, you're in business - but you won't have any data on your sites yet.

 The actual Dockerfile in this repo is a template - identical ones appear in the child repos, and that is what actually builds them.